Philosophy

 An introduction to some of the central philosophical problems examined in their historical development from the Pre-Socratic philosophers to Aristotle.
 Some of the topics examined are: the nature of philosophical inquiry, the problem of human knowledge, the nature of the soul, being and reality, basic issues in moral and political philosophy.

-An introduction to some of the central philosophical problems examined in their historical development from the Post-Aristotelic schools of philosophy to John Scotus Eriugena.
+An introduction to some of the central philosophical problems examined in their historical development from the post-Aristotelic schools of philosophy to John Scotus Eriugena.
 Some of the topics examined are: characteristics of Hellenistic philosophy; Roman philosophy; Neoplatonism; the relationship between Revelation and philosophy as seen by the Fathers of the Church; the early Medieval attempts to lay the foundation for a Christian philosophy.

 PHIL 103: Introduction to Philosophy